-The School follows the Complaints Handling Policy and Procedures for Diocesan Systemic Schools.
+The School follows the Complaints Management and Resolution Policy.
 A distinctive feature of this policy is to ensure that complaints are addressed in a timely and confidential manner at the lowest appropriate management level in order to prevent minor problems or concerns from escalating.
 The expectation is that complaints will be brought forward and resolved in a respectful manner, recognising the dignity of each person concerned in the process.
 The policy recognises that a number of more minor or simple matters can be resolved without recourse to the formal complaint handling process but rather, quickly and simply, by discussion between the appropriate people.
 Further information about this and other related policies may be obtained from the CSBB website or by contacting CSBB.
-There were no changes made to this policy in 2022.
+There were changes made to this policy in 2024 to reflect new system processes.